CACI No. 4603. Whistleblower Protection - Essential Factual Elements (Lab. Code, § 1102.5)

 participate in] an unlawful act.
 To establish this claim, [name of plaintiff]

-must prove all of the following:
+must prove all of the following are more likely true than not true:

 1. That [name of defendant] was [name of plaintiff]’s employer;